manikandansv/madhi-design/design/hld/HLD_Phase1_Intake_Milestones.md

 **Responsibility:** Call the AI with the full parsed context and ask it to identify non-obvious milestones specific to this person's profile and stated goals — things a fixed rule wouldn't catch.
 This is the only judgment call in Phase 1.

+The same profile context can later support a separate allocation guidance layer that translates risk profile, goal horizon, liquidity need, and investable capacity into scenario-based ranges across asset classes such as equities, mutual funds, gold, real estate, debt, and emergency cash.
+This output is advisory and scenario-based by design.

 **Inputs:**
 - `UserProfile`
 - `StructuredGoal[]`